Hurricane Camille: Virginia

 Flooding damage at Howardsville, Virginia; the bridge formerly carried Virginia Route 626 over the Rockfish River.

 When Camille entered Virginia as a tropical depression, it drew moisture from the south, which concentrated as the circulation moved through the Appalachian Mountains.
-The thunderstorms intensified and concentrated north and east of the circulation center as they approached the western slope of the Blue Ridge Mountains, which developed into "catastrophic cloudburst proportions", as described by a report conducted by the United States Geological Survey (USGS).
-The highest rainfall total was 27 in, recorded near Massies Mill.
+The thunderstorms intensified and concentrated north and east of the circulation center as they approached the western slope of the Blue Ridge Mountains.
+These thunderstorms developed into "catastrophic cloudburst proportions", as described by a report conducted by the United States Geological Survey (USGS).
+The highest rainfall total was 27 in, recorded near Massies Mill in Nelson County.
 Several other locations in the county recorded more than 1 ft of rainfall.
 The Weather Bureau also received an unconfirmed report of 31 in of precipitation over five hours, recorded at the junction of the Tye and Piney rivers.
 Most of the heavy rainfall occurred over an eight hour period.
 Researchers estimated that the rainfall totals represented more than 80% of the maximum potential precipitation for the area.
 The heavy rains produced landslides as well as flash flooding along creeks and rivers.
 The landslides occurred on hillsides with a slope greater than 35%, with lidar scans indicating that nearly 3,800 landslides occurred in Nelson County alone.
 Flooding and landslides caused significant damage across Albemarle, Amherst, Fluvanna, Nelson, and Rockbridge counties.
 Record-breaking flooding occurred along the York River, while floodwaters along the James River were the highest in more than a century.

 Camille's floods produced what the USGS described as "the worst natural disaster ever to strike Virginia."
 There were 153 deaths in the state, including 123 in Nelson County alone.
 Most of the deaths were due to blunt trauma from mudslides.
 There were eight fatalities that were unidentified.
 Statewide, the floods destroyed 313 homes along with 31 trailers, while also causing severe damage to another 415 homes and 65 trailers.
 An additional 1,870 homes had minor damage.
 The monetary costs of Camille in Virginia totaled $140 million.
 This included $54.635 million in damaged businesses, industries, or commercial buildings.
 Floods and landslides damaged or washed out 200 mi of state highways, while damaging or destroying 133 bridges.
 Among the three destroyed bridges were state highways along the James River - routes 602, 603, and 690.
 About 3 mi of U.S. 29 was damaged and shut down.
-Damage along the state's interstate highways was confined to gutters, guardrails, ditches, and shoulders, and a portion of I-95 was temporarily closed in Caroline County.
+Damage along the state's Interstate highways was confined to gutters, guardrails, ditches, and shoulders, and a portion of I-95 was temporarily closed in Caroline County.
 Road damage totaled $17.48 million.
 Railroads in the state experienced $4.1 million in damage.
 Power, phone, and gas utilities collectively had over $2.5 million in damage from the storm.
-Agriculture and farming industries suffered $23.8 million in damage; this including 950 farm buildings that were damaged or destroyed, along with fields that were washed away, and lost livestock.
+Agriculture and farming industries suffered $23.8 million in damage; this included 950 farm buildings that were damaged or destroyed, along with fields that were washed away, and lost livestock.